The following is an attempt at sane thought in an insane world. Its main purpose is to look at us as a species and where we may have gone wrong.

 In most circumstances, there is only one truth, and although many would like to argue that truth is only ever relative, it would appear the very need for the word itself denies this.
 To illustrate, it is worthwhile looking at the wider ramifications of truth.

-Truth can be perceived directly, however a large part of the reason our world is in the state it is, is that most of the time truth is not so easily recognised.
-This is a basis of our problems, truth has evolved scientifically because it can be seen, but the truths of the mind have remained static, because they hide behind the disguise and artifice of the intellect.
+Truth can be perceived directly, however, a large part of the reason our world is in this state is that most of the time truth is not so easily recognised.
+This is a basis of our problems, truth has evolved scientifically because it can be seen, but the truths of the mind have remained static because they hide behind the disguise and artifice of the intellect.

 We need to grasp the occasionally paradoxical nature of truth and this is not easy.
 I believe it cannot be done without a certain degree of humility.
 To attempt to know the infinite truth, which by necessity must be comprehended from a finite intellect, is not possible.
 In other words, in its totality truth is obviously unknowable, therefore what we seek is a state of receptiveness and awareness of truth in our lives, it is more a state of knowing (specifically knowing thyself) than of external knowledge.
 It is an understanding the very essence of which will perpetually be incomplete and for the mind to truly rest in its awareness requires more of a non-delusional state than one of illumination.
 In one breath the truth is incomprehensible and in the next children understand its basic meaning.